Facebook Pixel Code

 What is the best strategy to pay off multiple debts?

-Two popular strategies are the snowball method, where you pay off the smallest debts first for quick wins, and the avalanche method, where you focus on debts with the highest interest rates to save money over time.
+Two popular strategies are the snowball method, where you pay off the smallest debts first for quick psychological wins, and the avalanche method, where you focus on debts with the highest interest rates to save money over time.
 Choose the one that best fits your financial situation and style.
-Both of these methods are great at helping keep yourself motivated to pay down your debt, but the snowball method typically is better in terms of psychological rewards.
+Both of these methods are great at helping keep yourself motivated to pay down your debt, but the snowball method typically is better in terms of psychological rewards and positive reinforcement.

 Will paying only the minimum affect my credit score?

 Yes, paying only the minimum can affect your credit score.
 It keeps your utilization rate high, which can lower your score.
-Additionally, it can send a signal to lenders that you might be struggling to manage your debt and are treading water.
+Additionally, it can send a signal to lenders that you might be struggling to manage your debt and are barely managing to get by.

 How can I calculate the total interest I’ll pay with minimum payments?